When it comes to finger food fried chicken wings are hard to beat, these come wrapped in the crispiest of crispy coatings with a healthy bit of spice!

-So this fried chicken recipe is fried, not oven fried, not baked but cooked in hot oil.
+So this fried chicken recipe is fried just like my salt and pepper squid.
+It is not oven fried, not baked but cooked in hot oil.
 And… Despite what you read on the internet nothing is the same as fried chicken!

 These wings are full of flavour, perfectly cooked and have a healthy hit of spice.
 Although that is the only nod to healthy that this recipe makes.

 There are a number of fundamental aspects to successful deep frying.

 - Most importantly get the temperature right!
 Soggy fried food comes from having the oil too cold.

 Typically you will be up around 170-180°C approximately 350°F.

 Although I go towards the lower end of this for these fried chicken wings so they do not brown too quickly.

 - Secondly, choose the right oil and make sure it is clean.

 I personally swear by beef tallow or pork lard as it gives the crispiest results.